NicholasHenry246/PyBer_Analysis/README.md

 The weekly summary dataframe and Total fare graph back up the findings shown in the totals summary.

 ## Summary
 To gain more riders and revenue in the rural areas, ride sharing must become more attractive to potential customers.
-This may be done by reducing fares in rural areas
+This may be done by:
+  * Reducing fares in rural areas
+  * Marketing the benefits of ride sharing in rural areas.
+  * Providing new services for rural areas